 Ability to Keep Residents Mobile

-This indicates the percent of residents who retained mobility levels over time.
-Preserving mobility is usually a great sign for residents' well-being.
+This indicates the percent of residents who remained mobile levels over time.
+Optimizing mobility is often a great sign for residents' well-being.

 Short-term Care: Rehospitalizations

 In Parkview Care Center, 12.66 Percentage of Residents Rehospitalized

 This metric measures the number of times residents are rehospitalized per 1,000 days of short-term resident care.

 In Parkview Care Center, 75.85% Percentage of Resident